 So, to close, you probably won’t gain anything either if you dive into this #kidneygate sinkhole.
 Why did I tell you about it in the first place?
 I don’t know.

-“Writers are so annoying,” writes Jenny Zhang in Gawker.
+“Writers are so annoying,” wrote Jenny Zhang in Gawker.
 I couldn’t agree more.

 The featured image is not a kidney.
 I’ll fix that later — or not.
 Psh, whatever.